Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 ::

     usage: annogesic annotation_transfer [-h] [--RATT_path RATT_PATH]
                                          [--compare_pair COMPARE_PAIR]
                                          [--element ELEMENT]
                                          [--transfer_type TRANSFER_TYPE]
                                          [--ref_embl REF_EMBL] [--ref_gbk REF_GBK]
                                          [--ref_fasta REF_FASTA]
                                          [--target_fasta TARGET_FASTA]
                                          [--convert_to_gff_rnt_ptt]
                                          [project_path]

     positional arguments:
       project_path          Path of the project folder.
 If none is given, the current directory is used.

     optional arguments:
       -h, --help            show this help message and exit --RATT_path RATT_PATH
                             Path of the start.ratt.sh file of RATT folder.
 Default is start.ratt.sh.
       --compare_pair COMPARE_PAIR, -p COMPARE_PAIR
                             Please assign the name of strain pairs. ex.
                             NC_007795:NEW_NC_007795.
 The reference strain is
-                             NC_007795 and the target strain is NEW_NC_007795.
-                             Please assign the names of strain, not filenames of fasta files.
-If you want to assign multiple strains, please use comma to separate the strains.
+                            NC_007795 and the target strain is NEW_NC_007795. the assigned names is the strain name in the fasta file, not the filenames of fasta files.
+For multiple strains, please use comma to separate the strains.
       --element ELEMENT, -e ELEMENT
-                             It will become the prefix of all output file.
+                            It will be assigned to the prefix of all output file.
       --transfer_type TRANSFER_TYPE, -t TRANSFER_TYPE
-                             The transfer type for running RATT.(details can refer to the manual of RATT.)
+                            The transfer type for running RATT.
+(For the details, please refer to the manual of RATT.)
 Default is Strain.
       --ref_embl REF_EMBL, -re REF_EMBL
-                             The folder which stores embl file.
+                            The folder of embl files.
       --ref_gbk REF_GBK, -rg REF_GBK
-                             If you have no embl file, you can assign the folder which stores genbank file.
+                            If you have no embl file, you can assign the folder of genbank files.
 The genbank can be ended by .gbk, .gbff or .gb
       --ref_fasta REF_FASTA, -rf REF_FASTA
                             The folder of reference fasta files.
       --target_fasta TARGET_FASTA, -tf TARGET_FASTA
-                             The folder which stores target fasta files.
+                            The folder of target fasta files.
       --convert_to_gff_rnt_ptt, -g
-                             Do you want to convert to gff, rnt and ptt?
+                            Convert the annotation to gff, rnt and ptt.
 Default is False.

 - Output files